Units Required for Certificate Programs

 Time Limits for Completion

-One extension of up to one year may be approved to complete degree requirements if there are compelling or extenuating circumstances.
-Reasons for which an extension may be approved include, but are not limited to, job relocation, military duty, pregnancy, illness, a serious accident, divorce, or other personal tragedies directly impacting the students.
+However, the Graduate College may grant students one extension of time for up to one year to complete certificate requirements, with proper approval from the academic unit or program, if there are compelling extenuating circumstances.
+The reasons for which the Graduate College may grant an extension include, but are not limited to: job relocation, military duty, pregnancy, illness, a serious accident, divorce, or other life-impacting events within the student's immediate household.